-- Depositary service fee and Dividend fee are to be paid by DR holder to the depositary bank while there are no such fees for holders of local shares - All DRs cancellations operations are also charged 0.05 USD per DR - DR dividend income in case of non disclosure of beneficial owners will be taxed at a 30% rate in 20146

-(1) Service fees are charged annually, in arbitrary date.
-Calculated based on number of DR on client account on the record date

-(2) Dividend fees are charged when dividends are paid

-(3) As % of dividend amount after tax
+- Depositary service fee and Dividend fee are to be paid by DR holder to the depositary bank while there are no such fees for holders of local shares - All DRs cancellations operations are also charged 0.05 USD per DR - DR dividend income in case of non disclosure of beneficial owners will be taxed at a 30% rate in 20146 - (1) Service fees are charged annually, in arbitrary date.
+Calculated based on number of DR on client account on the record date - (2) Dividend fees are charged when dividends are paid - (3) As % of dividend amount after tax - (4) Calculations based on Thomson Reuters data as of June 2014 - (5) Data on depositary service fees for these companies are not available.
+Indicative numbers based on average level of depositary service fee for DR of Russian companies are used for the purposes of this presentation. - (6) Federal Law of 02.11.2013 No 306-FZ came into force January 1, 2014 Source: BNY Mellon, Deutsche Bank, JP Morgan, Citi, Thomson Reuters

-MOSCOW

-(4) Calculations based on Thomson Reuters data as of June 2014

-(6) Federal Law of 02.11.2013 No 306-FZ came into force January 1, 2014

-Source: BNY Mellon, Deutsche Bank, JP Morgan, Citi, Thomson Reuters